 This research report on the global active implantable medical devices market has been segmented and sub-segmented based on the product and region.

 Based on the product, the Cardioverter defibrillators segment held the largest share in 2019.
-It is due to the increase in the prevalence of cardiovascular diseases and high compliance for technologically advanced products.
+It is due to the increase in cardiovascular diseases and high compliance with technologically advanced products.

-Another segment which is playing a pivotal role in the growth in the global active implantable medical devices market is transvenous implantable cardioverter defibrillators.
-Over the sub-segments of this type, the single-chamber implantable cardioverter defibrillators are dominating followed by subcutaneous implantable cardioverter defibrillators.
+Another segment that plays a pivotal role in the growth in the global active implantable medical devices market is transvenous implantable cardioverter defibrillators.
+Over the sub-segments of this type, the single-chamber implantable cardioverter defibrillators dominate, followed by subcutaneous implantable cardioverter defibrillators.

 The neurostimulators market to witness the highest growth rate during the forecast period.
-The demand for neurostimulators, especially deep brain stimulators, is growing significantly across the globe.
-An increase in the prevalence of chronic pain, such as neuropathic pain, pain due to diabetes, arthritis, anxiety and suffering from an injury has increased the demand for neurostimulators significantly.
+The demand for neurostimulators, profound brain stimulators, is growing significantly across the globe.
+In addition, an increase in the prevalence of chronic pain, such as neuropathic pain, pain due to diabetes, arthritis, anxiety, and suffering from an injury, has significantly increased the demand for neurostimulators.

 1.1 Market Definition

 1.3 Base Currency, Base Year and Forecast Periods

 2.2.1 Secondary Research